syncfusion-content/blazor-docs/blazor/diagram/layout/organizational-chart.md

 ## Assistant

-Assistants are child item that have a different relationship with the parent node.
+Assistants are child items that have a different relationship with the parent node.
 They are laid out in a dedicated part of the tree.
 A node can be specified as an assistant of its parent by adding it to the assistants property of the argument `Assistants`.

-In the `Root` property, define the node that is set to be the parent of the assistant node.
-In the `Assistant` property, define the node that  is set to be assistant for the parent node.
+In the `Root`property, define the node set to be the parent of the assistant node.
+In the `Assistant` property, define the node set to be assistant for the parent node.
 Both properties should be defined in the "LayoutInfo" property.

-The following code example illustrates how to add assistants to layout.
+The following code example illustrates how to add assistants to the layout.

 ```cshtml
 @using Syncfusion.Blazor.Diagram